faithmburuga/Autolib-Blue-Cars---Hypothesis-Testing/README.md

 There are no known bugs in this project\

 **Technologies Used**
-Python\
+{Python}

 **Suport and Contact Details**
-Any issues, questions,ideas,concerns,or contributions to the code are highly encouraged.\
+{Any issues, questions,ideas,concerns,or contributions to the code are highly encouraged.}

-Contacts: fmburuga@gmail.com\
+{Contacts: fmburuga@gmail.com}